alexshtf/alexshtf.github.io/_posts/2025-08-19-Orthogonality.md

 \langle P_i, P_j \rangle = \int_{-1}^1 P_i(x) P_j(x) dx = 0,
 $$

 just like two orthogonal vectors - their inner product is zero.
-The only difference is that the inner product is an integral rather than a sum.
-But an integral is also an expectation, so if our data points $$x_1, \dots, x_n$$ are approximately uniform in $$[-1, 1]$$, then
+But here the inner product is an integral rather than a sum.
+But an integral is also an expectation, and empirical averages approximate expectations.
+So if our data points $$x_1, \dots, x_n$$ are approximately uniform in $$[-1, 1]$$, then

 $$
 0 = \int_{-1}^1 P_i(x) P_j(x) dx \sim \frac{2}{n} \sum_{k=1}^n P_i(x_k) P_j(x_k).